arbuh/go-learning/notes/ecosystem.md

 The proxy works here as a fallback in a case GitHub is down, but also to speed up the library's downloading.

-The Go client automatically downloads a library from GitHub or the Proxy, depending if the library's version is alraedy cached in the Proxy.
+The Go client automatically downloads a library from GitHub or the Proxy, depending if the library's version is already cached in the Proxy.

+## Dependencies

+You must avoid direct editing of `go.mod` for adding dependencies.
+Instead, you the command `go get ...`.
+It will download the dependency and will modify the `go.mod` file.
+The direct editing works on a compilation.
+But in such the case, you don't validate the dependency, Go doesn't resolve the transitive dependencies, and an editor can have troubles with recognizing the dependency.

 ## Compilation